Looking for sponsors?

 LONDON PHOTOGRAPHIC ASSOCIATION

 The London Photographic Association (LPA) showcases the work of its members.
 It also assists and advises its international membership on how to market themselves through the web, which is vital to the success of commercial and fine art photographers in today's market.
 The LPA's membership is made up of international commercial photographers engaged in advertising, editorial, fashion, photojournalism and social commissions artists using lens based media - fine art photographers, photographers wanting to build a reputation in the fine art market/print sales, photographers working on personal documentary projects for publication and/or exhibition students - studying art, photography and allied creative and media subjects.
 The LPA holds regular competitions and gallery exhibitions as a way of highlighting its photographers.
 This, along with members' folios, profile pages and online featured gallery exhibitions, gives its members good exposure.
 The association can offer sponsors high visibility throughout its very busy website.
-The offer: the LPA website is a very busy portal with an average of (January-August, 2009) 198,000 unique visitors per month viewing 330,000 pages.
+The offer: the LPA website is a very busy portal with (at the time of writing) an average of 198,000 unique visitors per month viewing 330,000 pages.
 Regular newsletters are sent out to both its own database and to the creative industry.
 "Everything we do is designed to help market our members to a large audience and we feel that the time is right to work with a sponsorship partner".
 Contact: Kevin O'Connor.
 Address: 23 Roehampton Lane, London SW15 5LS.
 Tel.: 020 8392 8557.
 E-mail: kevin@lpa-management.com

 link to website